 If you are a prospective student and would like to learn more about special standing enrollment, please contact us at email@example.com.

-All incoming certificate students will be enrolled in our required 2-week online orientation course, PRS500D: Strategies & Resources for Online Learning.
+All incoming students will be enrolled in our required 2-week online orientation course, PRS500D: Strategies & Resources for Online Learning.
 This course will occur prior to the start of fall semester and will familiarize you with the Canvas learning portal and prepare you to be succesful in distance-based learning.
-The online orientation for students entering during the fall 2021 semester will occur from August 6 - August 22.
-Online participation during this time frame is expected and required for enrollment.
+The pre-semester online orientation for students entering during the fall 2023 will occur from August 4 - August 20.
+Participation in PRS 500D during this time frame is expected and required for enrollment.

 *Students entering as Special Standing status during spring or summer semester will be enrolled in a required self-paced online orientation prior to the semester beginning.

 EMPH students meet virtually in real time, over a long weekend, each semester— once at the beginning and again at the end of the term.
 These weekend sessions are an academic requirement of the program and students must be able to attend classes on Fridays, Saturdays, and Sundays.

 Spring 2024: January 12-14 and April 12-14

 Summer 2024: May 17-19 and August 2-4

 *The dates above are accurate pending no changes from the university.